 11 Surefire Landscape Photography Tips – A general article from a great website.

-Three Elements of a Great Landscape – the Photo Naturalist (who took the image above) is a great resource for any outdoor photographers, and this is a typically solid guide from that site.
-Check out their other landscape articles too.
+Elements of a Great Landscape – the Photo Naturalist (who took the image above) is a great resource for any outdoor photographers, and this is a typically solid guide from that site.

 Not all landscape is the same.
 You are going to have a hugely differing set of conditions between shooting a coastal landscape and shooting in the desert.
 These tutorials are a good start if you already know where you're planning to shoot.